flyersworder/functional-requirement-model/README.md

     * Door calculation

-[^anote]:would be nice if we can have a first check to see whether the schedule makes sense and provide some warnings/alerts; also, schedules and destination distribution can come in different formats **the most distinguishing material type is conveyables (that can be processed with a sorter, i.e., autosort) and non-conveyables
+<sup>1</sup>:would be nice if we can have a first check to see whether the schedule complies to the business rules and provide some warnings/alerts; also, schedules and destination distribution can come in different formats

 ## About this tool

 ### Background

 Current FRM function is excel based, it is error prone and slow in caculation.
-Qing Ye and Dewei Zhai work together to convert it into a self stand python based tool, in order to improve work efficiency.
+We aim to convert it into a self stand python based tool in order to improve work efficiency.

 ### Structure of code